Accelerator (The Future Sound of London album)

-Accelerator is the debut studio album by British electronic group the Future Sound of London.
+Accelerator is the debut studio album by the British electronic music group the Future Sound of London.
 It was released in April 1992 by the record label Jumpin' & Pumpin'.
 It includes the hit single "Papua New Guinea".

 Release

 Accelerator was released in the United Kingdom in 1992 by Jumpin' & Pumpin'.
 Following the commercial success of the single "Papua New Guinea", the album was re-released a year later with two additional remixes.
 Due to record label difficulties, it could not be released in the United States until 1996, where it contained a further remix.
 It was re-released, enhanced, in 2001 worldwide, with a bonus CD entitled Papua New Guinea Remix Anthology, which contained both old and new remixes of "Papua New Guinea", several of which had already been released on previous singles by the group.

 Accelerator marked the first time that The Future Sound of London worked with artist and frequent collaborator Buggy G. Riphead, who created the album's cover art.